PutraAlFarizi15/capstone-project-personalized-shopping-copilot/README.md

     **Important:** The Virtual Try-On feature has a usage limit.
 Please use it wisely.

 ## NOTES (IMPORTANT!)
-This app is under development.
-For frist execute, it maybe will take a lot of time because the dataset is wrote to the chromadb.
-The product recommendation is not perfect because the tool used is still experimental.

 The uploaded image and result from virtual try on will be saved on local, so take a look at your drive.